 Covariance measures the degree to which two variables change together.
 It indicates whether two variables tend to increase or decrease in tandem.
 Cov(X,Y)=1/n∑(xi−xmean)(yi−mean).
 You can see that if Xi and Yi are both greater or smaller than their means, the product will be positive.
 If the trend is different, it would be negative and the Cov(X,Y) will be smaller.

 Correlation is standardized covariance. folumar of correlation is cor(y1, y2) = cov(y1, y2)/sqrt(var(y1)var(y2)).
-If the variables (y1, and y2) are already normalized (mean = 0, sd=1), then cor(y1, y2) = cov(y1, y2)
+If the variables (y1, and y2) are already normalized (mean = 0, sd=1), then cor(y1, y2) = cov(y1, y2).
+Note that in simple linear regression: R2=cor(y, y_hat)^2.
+If you have a vcv (variance covariance) matrix, you can turn it into a correlation matrix via stats::cov2cor.

 Both variation and covariation are broader terms comparing to variance and covariance, which are precise statistic terms with defined calculation equations.